Blizzard warning as another snowstorm looms for Northeast

 The storm was blamed for at least one death in New York City, where a doorman died while shoveling snow.

-NBC Boston predicted that the state capital might see only a few inches of snow next time round but Worcester, Mass., about 45 miles further inland, might get as much as a foot.
+NBC Boston predicted that the state capital might see only a few inches of snow next time around, but Worcester, Massachusetts, about 45 miles further inland, might get as much as a foot.

 That's a lot, but if there's any place that's equipped to handle it, New England qualifies.
-The average winter snowfall in Worcester, for example, is well over five feet.
+The average winter snowfall in Worcester, for example, is well over 5 feet.

-And northern Vermont, which is also projected to get a thick blanket on Monday?
-The average winter there sees close to seven feet of snow.
+And what about northern Vermont, which is also projected to get a thick blanket of snow on Monday?
+The average winter there sees close to 7 feet of flakes.